TrinhMinhTuan123/craw-f1/README.md

 Here is the server craw data from the formula1.com site including:

-1. all data of teams: doing and not working
+1. all data of teams: working and not work
-2. all data of drivers: doing and not working
+2. all data of drivers: working and not work
 3. All races from 1950.
 4. All race results from 1950.